The Letter (1940 film): Plot

 Robert rushes from the room.
-Leslie looks for the dagger, but it is gone.
+Opening the door to the garden, Leslie sees the dagger is now gone.
 She recognizes the inevitability of her fate, and ghosts down the garden path toward it.
-Outside the gate she comes face to face with the cobra-eyed widow.
-Though she would not have struggled, Leslie is grabbed from behind and held by her own manservant while a dagger takes its revenge.
+Outside the gate, Leslie is grabbed from behind and held by her own manservant while Hammond's widow stabs her with the dagger.

-The two murderers attempt to slip away, but are stopped within steps by the flashlight of a policeman, who leads them silently off.
+The two murderers attempt to slip away, but are stopped within steps by the flashlight of a policeman, who leads them silently away.